Add 100% processing speed or more to your 2009-2012 Mac Pro for far less than the cost of the 'trash can' 2013 Mac Pro.

 More, faster memory is a useful and low cost adjunct to enhancing your Mac Pro's performance.

-Attractively priced memory upgrades to 64GB (32GB for single CPU trays) of 1333MHz ECC registered RAM are available at the time of CPU upgrade only.
-This memory is 25% faster than stock and considerably less costly than alternatives from the usual vendors.
+Attractively priced memory upgrades to 64GB (32GB for single CPU trays) of 1333MHz ECC registered server RAM are available at the time of CPU upgrade only.
+This memory is 25% faster than stock and considerably less costly than alternatives from the usual vendors, who sell only lower quality non-server RAM.
 Select the option of your choice from the drop down menu in 'Ordering and Payment', below.

 Your stock parts - memory and CPUs - are returned to you.